 There is also a Table of Contents with a list of all family-levels.
 This Families TOC has two main functions:

-- It opens the associated "Families-repertory" to that level, so you can see all other members of that family. - You can use a Right mouse click to limit or highlight your analysis to this family-level.
+• It opens the associated "Families-repertory" to that level, so you can see all other members of that family.